wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

 **I operate across infrastructure, systems, and code.** At NTT, I managed **over 1000 Linux and hundreds of Windows systems, plus complete datacenter infrastructure across two locations** - network, firewall, load balancers, storage, virtualization, operating systems.
-Troubleshooting production incidents from network packets to application code.
-Reverse-engineering systems when documentation falls behind.
-Building automation that reduces manual work. **Whatever it takes to solve the problem.**
+Troubleshooting from network packets to application code, reverse-engineering systems, building automation.
+**Whatever it takes to solve the problem.**

-**I write code to solve operational problems.** Built Python automation that reduced backup reporting from hours to minutes, shifting teams from reactive to proactive.
+**I write code to solve operational problems.** Built Python automation that reduced backup reporting from hours to minutes.
 Created tools that enabled junior engineers to handle storage decommissioning that previously required senior engineers.
-For SUSE's AWS security competency, wrote a Fluent Bit output plugin in Go to push security logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
-Built an OpenShift operator for AWS Neuron with Red Hat engineers, learning their patterns for GPU operators. **Maintained pagure** `<https://pagure.io/pagure>`_ **(a git forge and code collaboration platform) for almost 3 years**, fixing critical CVEs and shipping releases in a complex Python/Flask codebase. **I read and understand code in multiple languages to find problems and fix them.**
+For SUSE's AWS security competency, wrote a Fluent Bit output plugin in Go to push logs to AWS CloudTrail Lake, created a Helm chart, built the CI/CD pipeline, and released everything as open source.
+Built an OpenShift operator for AWS Neuron with Red Hat engineers.
+**Maintained pagure** `<https://pagure.io/pagure>`_ **(a git forge and code collaboration platform) for almost 3 years**, fixing critical CVEs and shipping releases in a complex Python/Flask codebase. **I read and understand code in multiple languages to troubleshoot and fix problems.**

 .. raw:: pdf